 Myth #2: Dyscalculia is “math dyslexia.”

-Fact: You may hear people use terms like number dyslexia, math dyslexia, or numerical dyslexia to talk about dyscalculia.
-That might be because people think dyscalculia is all about reversing numbers.
-But just like dyslexia typically isn’t an issue of reversing letters, dyscalculia is something else, too.
+This may be because people think dyscalculia is all about reversing numbers.
+But dyslexia typically isn’t about reversing letters.
+And dyscalculia is something else, too.

-Dyscalculia causes challenges with number sense and other math concepts.
-It’s very different from dyslexia, which is a language-based issue.
+Dyscalculia causes people to have a hard time with number sense and other math concepts.
+It’s very different from dyslexia, which is a learning disability in reading.

 Myth #3: Kids with dyscalculia are “just being lazy.”

-Dyscalculia tends to run in families, too, which suggests that genes play a role.
+Dyscalculia tends to run in families.
+And that means that genes could play a role, too.

 Myth #4: Dyscalculia doesn’t show up until grade school.